-Ensure that for each remote system, there exists a login with the same username as on the NightSim host.
-In addition, the .rhosts file in the home directory for that username on each remote system must contain an entry for that username and the NightSim host.
+To enable the use of rsh(1), ensure that there exists a login on the remote target with the same username as on the NightSim host.
+In addition, the .rhosts file in that user's home directory on the target system must contain an entry for that username and the NightSim host.